 2019 A New Caravan: Above – Delivery Day!

-After five years on the road our old Windsor Statesman had served us very well but was showing signs of age as it was now 18 years old and in need of regular maintenance like Keith here (right) repairing the awning arm!
+After five years on the road our old Windsor Statesman had served us very well but was showing signs of age as it was now 18 years old and in need of regular maintenance like Keith here (left) repairing the awning arm!
 We had decided some time ago that our next van would be “off road capable” and had looked at several brands at the Brisbane Caravan Show in mid 2018.
 Having looked at a budget of maybe $80,000 there were a very small number of possibilities and talking to owners that we came across provided further information, both positive and negative.
 I won’t go into what these models were but they did not include Sunland which had been above our budget at a perceived $100k+.

 Further discussions between us resulted in deciding that, after 5 years and really only scratching the surface of the Eastern States, we want to do this for another 10 years, health etc. permitting.
 As a result we decided to increase the budget for the right van.
-We came across a couple of Sunland “Blue Heeler “models which are much lesser known than the “Patriot” product which everyone knows; also there was a two year old Patriot being sold on consignment at the factory for $90,000 and an ex show model Blue Heeler at $85,000.
-Both vans had items we needed to change (such as wanting a full oven and Lithium Battery package) and so discussions with Tarrot Wyss at Sunland resulted in them building us a new Blue Heeler with our options at a total cost of $93,500 with the “show” discount and a few low cost extras.
+We came across a couple of Sunland “Blue Heeler“ models which are much lesser known than the “Patriot” product which everyone knows; also there was a two year old Patriot being sold on consignment at the factory for $90,000 and an ex show model Blue Heeler at $85,000.
+Both vans had items we needed to change (such as wanting a full oven and Lithium Battery package) and so discussions with Tarrot Wyss at Sunland resulted in them building us a new Blue Heeler with our options at a total cost of under $98,000 with the “show” discount and a few low cost extras.

 Construction started early December and we were able to get some photos sent to us by Andy, the Marketing manager, and before Christmas visited to take more for ourselves.

-Above the floor has now been bonded to the chassis and the lower rear panel is being constructed.
+Below the floor has now been bonded to the chassis and the lower rear panel is being constructed.

 So here is the next stage with the side walls bonded to the floor and the partial rear wall in place and cabinetry being installed.
 Sunland have their own CNC equipment to cut everything on site and the cabinetry is made in the second shed across the road from the assembly factory and offices.
 The main roof panel can also be seen sitting on trestles to the left of the van below.

 The build was completed on schedule ready for our collection on January 4, this was the first Sunland van to roll out of the factory for 2019.
-As you can see we had included a little promo signwriting for Sunland (part of the small extra discounts deal) and for Free Range Camping for whom Keith does part time work for the last three years.
-The inclusion of the FRC Logo of “Freeda the Free Range Chook” lead to our van being known by the factory guys as ‘the chook van”!
+As you can see we had included a little promo signwriting for Sunland (part of the small extra discounts deal) and for Full Range Camping for whom Keith does part time work for the last three years.
+The inclusion of the FRC Logo of “Freeda the Free Range Chook” lead to our van being known by the factory guys as “the chook van”!
 We were given a full “tour” of our purchase by Michael, Sunland’s Operations Manager, including a test drive taking the rig up to 100km/h on the nearby highway to check towing stability, and braking adjustments.
 It was interesting to note that we did not need to connect our WDH which had been an essential on our old van, such is the balance of the Blue Heeler.

 Inside and around our Sunland Blue Heeler: So what did we get in and around our new van?
-The standard Blue heeler as built for the November Caravan Show had basic features such as a cooktop and grill, fabric upholstery, single AGM battery and solar panel all of which we wanted to change.
+The standard Blue Heeler as built for the November Caravan Show had basic features such as a cooktop and grill, fabric upholstery, single AGM battery and solar panel all of which we wanted to change.
 We opted for the full oven, leather trim, and dual 100AH Lithium Batteries with dual solar panels.

 In addition we included factory options of outside speakers, a grey water tank (135L), dual slide out drawers under the bed, a Sirocco Fan and a 2.5kg Washing machine.
 In addition, for our own special requirements we had extra 12 volt outlets fitted, a 12 volt power feed under the bed for our own diesel heater; and a HDMI cable to the outside TV box to allow for connection of the sat TV decoder when the TV is taken outside.
 None of these were too much trouble to ask for and be included, some at no cost.